 - Scales economically, as discussed it can deploy on commodity hardware.
 Apart from this its open-source nature guards against vendor lock.

-After understanding what is Apache Hadoop, let us now understand the Big Data Hadoop Architecture in detail in this Hadoop tutorial.
+After understanding what is Apache Hadoop, let us now understand the Hadoop Architecture in detail.

 Hadoop works in master-slave fashion.
 There is a master node and there are n numbers of slave nodes where n can be 1000s.
 Master manages, maintains and monitors the slaves while slaves are the actual worker nodes.
 In Hadoop architecture, the Master should deploy on good configuration hardware, not just commodity hardware.
 As it is the centerpiece of Hadoop cluster.